SatanWoo/JSDebugger/README.md

 **JavaScript-Based Debugger For Inspecting Running State Of Your Application**

+<span style="color:red">The status of this project is under rapid development, the stability is not guaranteed</span>

 JSDebugger is a runtime inspecting tool for you to dig into details of your applications.

 It's built on top of JavaScriptCore within C level interface which aims to accelerate the bridging process between Objective-C and JavaScript.